Read Transcript: Inside The Strangest Story Ever Sold

 Bigfoot!
 Kushtaka!
 And an alien!
 For generations, The Strangest Story Ever Told has delighted—and frightened—audiences.
 Today, we get to the truth and shed new light on one of Alaska’s most enduring myths.

-A Southeast Alaskan Classic
+An Alaskan Classic

-The book’s author, Harry Colp, wrote the book in 1925, but it was not discovered until three years after his death in 1953.
+The book’s author, Harry Colp, wrote the story in 1925, but it was not discovered until three years after his death in 1953.
 After Colp’s daughter, Virginia, published the story, it took on a life of its own.
-The book remains a popular fixture of southeast Alaskan folklore, and generations of explorers have attempted to find the mysterious creatures described in the book.

-Dear Readers: The writer of this story has been dead for several years now.
+The writer of this story has been dead for several years now.
 At one time back in the early thirties he had this story written up and ready to send away, but something happened and the manuscript was put into a box and forgotten.
 During the years the Devil’s Country story has been passed along by word of mouth so often that the details had become obscured.
 It was then a very pleasant surprise when Mother found the manuscript just a short time ago and gave it to me to read.
-I found it fascinating and I was left with a feeling of curiosity.
-I wonder if any of you readers will be curious–I wonder– Well, I’ll just let you wonder.

 While the name “Devil’s Thumb” evokes images of danger, mystery, and dark spirits, the name has nothing to do with the devil.
 In fact, the name “Devil’s Thumb” comes from a similar rock formation off the western coast of Greenland also called “Devil’s Thumb.”
 In this image, you can see Devil’s Thumb in Alaska on the left, and Devil’s Thumb in Greenland to the right.